rocker-org/rocker-versioned/README.md

 The `rocker/rstudio` image builds with the latest version of RStudio by default.
 This can be customized by specifying the desired version in `--build-arg RSTUDIO_VERSION=<VERSION>` if building locally from its Dockerfile. *Note that:* `rocker/rstudio:latest` is the only image name in this stack that already existed.
 For consistency, `rocker/rstudio:latest` now builds on `r-ver:latest` instead of `r-base:latest`.
 This change may break downstream images, which should either build explicitly on the `debian:testing` stack by using the `testing` tag (`rocker/rstudio:testing`) or be patched to support this change.

+## RStudio and Runtime Options

+See the [RStudio README](https://github.com/rocker-org/rocker-versioned/blob/master/rstudio/README.md) for documentation on setting passwords, sharing volumes, adding RStudio Shiny Server(TM), and other configuration.

 ## Maintenance and Updates